These delicious sourdough zucchini fritters can be enjoyed hot or cold and are a simple way to use up your sourdough discard.

 It really doesn't matter whether you use sourdough discard or fed, bubbly starter.
 They are both sourdough starter afterall.

-If you make this recipe and love it, you might just find yourself feeding your sourdough starter to make another batch of fritters or these sourdough zucchini muffins or even sourdough zucchini bread or sourdough cornbread muffins.
+If you make this recipe and love it, you might just find yourself feeding your sourdough starter to make another batch of fritters or these sourdough zucchini muffins, sourdough zucchini pizza or even sourdough zucchini bread or sourdough cornbread muffins.

 How To Make Sourdough Zucchini Fritters

 Making sourdough zucchini fritters is pretty easy.
 You can have them on the table in under 30 minutes!

 The secret to the perfect fritters is making sure you squeeze as much liquid out of the grated zucchini as possible.

 Here's the basic process for making sourdough discard zucchini fritters:

 - Grate the zucchini and squeeze out as much liquid as possible.

 - Add all ingredients to a bowl and mix thoroughly.

 - Heat a non stick frying pan and add a little oil.